PathRWKV: Enhancing Whole Slide Image Inference with Asymmetric Recurrent Modeling: Related Work

-To overcome these issues, more advances have been made in exploring SSMs as a more scalable and efficient alternative.
-S4MIL \cite{s4mil} introduces the Structured State Space Sequence (S4) model to capture long-range dependencies across tiles with significantly reduced memory and computational costs, eliminating the need for attention.
-Building on this, MambaMIL \cite{mambamil} integrates the selective state space model, Mamba, into the MIL pipeline, enabling sub-quadratic scaling and selective information flow across tiles.
-These SSM-based approaches not only offer improved scalability but also mitigate the risk of overfitting, making them particularly well-suited for WSI analysis with limited datasets.
+State Space Models (SSMs) have emerged as a compelling alternative, balancing the efficiency of conventional attention methods with the long-range modeling capabilities of Transformers.
+S4MIL~\cite{s4mil} introduces the Structured State Space Sequence (S4) model to capture long-range dependencies across tiles.
+By imposing a structured state representation, it mitigates the overfitting risks associated with data-hungry Transformers.
+Building on this, MambaMIL~\cite{mambamil} integrates the selective state space model, Mamba, into the MIL pipeline, enabling linear scaling and selective information flow across tiles.
+Similarly, MamMIL~\cite{mammil} adapts the Mamba structure to model WSIs as long sequences, effectively capturing bidirectional contextual dependencies with minimal computational overhead.
+These SSM-based approaches not only offer superior scalability but also enhance generalization through their inherent inductive biases, making them particularly well-suited for WSI analysis on limited datasets.
+However, most current SSM-based approaches retain attention-based pooling mechanisms for final aggregation.
+This design necessitates storing features from all tiles, reintroducing an $\mathcal{O}(N)$ memory bottleneck during inference that undermines the inherent linear efficiency of the SSM backbone.